Forty-five years ago, Memorial Day became a national holiday.

 In 1966, the village was recognized by Congressional and Presidential proclamations as “The Birthplace of Memorial Day.”

 Waterloo’s ceremonies were not the earliest, nor were they the sole inspiration for our national day of commemoration.
-Nonetheless, the village should be recognized as a “birthplace” because it was the first community to institute a non-sectarian, community-wide, official event, with all businesses in the village closed that day, and then consistently observed it, each and every year since 1866.
+Nonetheless, the village should be recognized as a “birthplace,” because it was the first community to institute a non-sectarian, community-wide, official event.
+All businesses in the village closed that day, and the commemorations have been consistently observed, in peacetime and wartime, each and every year since 1866.

 In Waterloo, it was never “Decoration Day;” it has always been called “Memorial Day.”